 These professional teams rule downtown Denver.
-Just across I-25 from the two-time Super Bowl champion Broncos' home at Sports Authority Field at Mile High, the Nuggets and Avalanche vie for playoff spots each season at the Pepsi Center.
+Just across I-25 from the three-time Super Bowl champion Broncos' home at Sports Authority Field at Mile High, the Nuggets and Avalanche vie for playoff spots each season at the Pepsi Center.
 And a few blocks away is Coors Field, home base to Colorado Rockies fans.
 In fact, “Rocktober” was a phrase coined during the team’s fall 2007 run up to the World Series in honor of a record-breaking winning streak that culminated in the National League Championship win and unmitigated Rockies fever across the state.
 You can see two of the team's minor league affiliates as well: the Colorado Springs Sky Sox and the Grand Junction Rockies.

 Aside from the big four, there are many other opportunities for taking in an pro sporting event in Colorado — from NASCAR races at the Colorado National Speedway in Weld County to PGA tournaments at Castle Pines Golf Club in Castle Rock.